A RIBA-accredited course preparing you for professional placement

-- CNC milling machine for building three-dimensional models
+- New 3D model CNC milling machine

-- professional printers as well as extensive computing, film and video facilities
+- Professional printers as well as extensive computing, film and video facilities

 ERASMUS Exchange Scheme

-Modern, comfortable and a great learning environment, our library offers a wealth of information including 400,000 books, DVDs, maps and thousands of online ejournals and newspapers.
+The library offers a modern, comfortable and well-resourced learning environment, providing a wealth of information including 400,000 books, DVDs, maps and thousands of online e-journals and newspapers.
 Many electronic resources are available anywhere, 24/7 and our friendly staff are always on hand to help.